 Cincinnati Urban Promise, Inc. seeks to create holistic change in the lives of individuals, families, and neighborhoods by meeting their spiritual, physical, emotional, and academic needs through a Christ-centered approach to education, empowerment, and loving relationship.

-- To facilitate racial and economic reconciliation
+- We seek to facilitate racial and economic reconciliation.

 CUP began in 2007 as an urban church plant in the neighborhood of Northside in Cincinnati, Ohio sponsored by the Church of the Nazarene.
 The goal of this church was to reach those living in generational poverty and help them escape that cycle.
 Through the first year it became quite clear that the neighborhood was in need of much more than a simple church plant.